colevandersWands/precourse/12-git-and-github.md

 end result will be a forked repository with empty but named files, a few branches, and a few releases.  they can see their own git structure on 'network' as well as see where other are at on this project

+second:
+* start a new repo called 'notes'
+* use it to take notes & practice with git/hub

+--- old stuff to sort ---

 * Git is a command-line application that allows you to travel through time.
 Every commit saves a complete image of your directory structure at the time of commiting (actually your staged directory structure, but whatever for now).
 * Git allows you to create alternative universes.
 With branches you can save two copies of the same directory that differ by a single file/method/bug/...
 This is very practical for testing experimental features, fixing bugs, or sharing work across a group.